London’s ultra low emissions zone (ULEZ) is due to be expanded later this year, affecting hundreds of thousands of motorists.

 ULEZ compliance is worked out based on a vehicle’s emissions and TfL says that 80% of vehicles in the city are compliant, including all electric vehicles.

-Drivers can also apply for an exemption to chargers if their vehicle is registered with a disabled or disabled passenger tax class.
-They will be exempt until 26 October 2025.
+Drivers can also apply for an exemption to charges if their vehicle is registered with a disabled or disabled passenger tax class.
+These exemptions will run until 24 October 2027.
 Blue Badge holders do not automatically qualify for exemption.

 Patients travelling for NHS treatment and NHS staff may also qualify for a refund on any charge.
 Details on NHS reimbursements can be found on the TfL website.